 |Typical Welsh Baccalaureate offer||Grades AAB from a combination of 2 A-levels and the Welsh Baccalaureate Advanced Diploma Core, to include a grade B in French.|

 |Other qualifications||Applications from those offering alternative qualifications are welcome.
 Specific admissions and selection criteria for this degree programme can be found online.
 Detailed alternative entry requirements are available for this course|

 The LLB Law and French programme is a full-time, four year honours degree.
 Academic years consist of two semesters and you are required to pursue modules to the value of 120 credits in each year of your studies.

-In the School of Modern Languages, you will undertake French studies comprising compulsory language modules involving tuition to proficiency in reading, speaking and writing French, and language related-option modules that focus on the study of French and francophone culture and society.
+In the School of Modern Languages, you will undertake French studies comprising compulsory language modules involving tuition to proficiency in reading, speaking and writing French, and optional modules focussing on the study of culture, history and literature.

 |Module title||Module code||Credits|